-- Pupils' learning in Grammar will be assessed against the (National Curriculum-derived) targets on the schools assessment framework.
-Progress against the expectations will be discussed with the children and their parents, at appropriate points in the year. - No more marking is used to assess writing, targeting a different year group each half term.
-Writing is assessed nationally and judgements are made using comparisons.
-Writing is moderated by other teachers working at other schools.

-• Termly moderation of writing will also take place within the school.
+- Pupils' learning in Grammar will be assessed termly against the (National Curriculum-derived) targets on the schools assessment framework.
+Progress against the expectations will be discussed with the children and their parents, at appropriate points in the year. - Teachers make an informed judgement for assessment based on the National Curriculum for writing. - Writing assessments are regularly moderated by other teachers working at other schools. - Termly moderation of writing will also take place within the school.

-2: Spelling
+Spelling

-- Children focus on spelling patterns within RWI in KS1 and reaching national expectations with their common exception words. - Children in KS2 are given weekly spellings to learn and are sent home for children to practise over the course of the school week. - Spelling progress is monitored using Spelling Frame - Common exception words are assessed every half term.
+- Children focus on spelling patterns within Phonics Shed expectations in KS1 and reaching national expectations with their common exception words. - Children in KS2 are given weekly spellings to learn and are sent home for children to practise over the course of the school week. - Spelling progress is monitored using Spelling Shed.

-3: Handwriting
+Handwriting